cocoleah/agoda-recommendation/README.md

 - Boat/cruise
 - Resort villa

-There are 25 types of features from which user can select their top 3 to filter on:
+There are 25 types of features from which user can select their top 3 to rank the order of priority:
 - Number of Stars
 - Review Score
 - Cleanliness